int128/gradle-ssh-plugin/README.md

 }
 ```

-Specification of `SshTask` closure is defined in the [class SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
-Note that the closure will be called in **evaluation** phase on Gradle.
+Note that closure of a task is called in **evaluation** phase on Gradle.

 ### Task specific settings